max-yeah/Chrome-Plugin-for-hiding-eight-block-in-new-tab/README.md

 I could not put it in Chrome Store because Google will make it die.

-no matter what this project will die
+no matter how long this project will last

-star please :)
+If you use it, star please :)